HuaweiWang/HuaweiWang.github.io-src/content/About.rst

 :authors: Huawei Wang
 :summary: Main Page

-I am a :math:`4^{th}` year PhD candidate studying BioMechanics at Cleveland State University.
-I am working at the `Human Motion & Control Lab <http://hmc.csuohio.edu/>`_ as a research asssistant, supervising by `Dr. van den Bogert <https://scholar.google.com/citations?user=laAB4ckAAAAJ&hl=en>`_.
+I am a :math:`4^{th}` year PhD candidate studying BioMechanics at the Cleveland State University.
+I am working at the `Human Motion & Control Lab <http://hmc.csuohio.edu/>`_ as a research asssistant, supervising by `Dr. van den Bogert <http://facultyprofile.csuohio.edu/csufacultyprofile/detail.cfm?FacultyID=A_VANDENBOGERT>`_.

     .. figure:: /images/MainPage/Personal_Pic1.png
        :width: 400px

-Current Study Topic:
+Current Studying Topic:
-""""""""""""""""""""
+"""""""""""""""""""""""
-I am trying to understand how human control their motions by identifying controllers from motion data.
-The identified controllers are in engineering applicable form which can be applied on humanoid robotics and prosthetic/orthotic devices.
-My work is done through closed-loop identification method, which turns controller identification problems into trajecotry optimization problems.
-See current/past projects for more information of how I did it.
+I am trying to understand how humans control their motions by identifying feedback controllers from motion data.
+The identified controllers are in engineering applicable form, which can be applied on humanoid robotics and prosthetic/orthotic devices.
+This is done through the closed-loop identification method which turns the controller identification problems into the trajecotry optimization problems.
+See project lists for more information of how I did it.

 Research Interests
 """"""""""""""""""